craignicol/cosmosdb-presentation/slides.md

 ## Gotchas

-* have to opt in to detect conflicts (etag) - sometimes this is ok
+* Have to opt in to detect conflicts (etag) - sometimes this is ok
 * Emulator doesn't support consistency
 * Case matters, NewtonSoft annotations don't